ddclient/ddclient/CONTRIBUTING.md

 See https://pkgs.org for available modules and versions.

+Exceptions:
-Exception: You may depend on modern language features or modules for new functionality when no feasible alternative exists, as long as the new dependency does not break existing functionality on old plaforms.
+  * You may depend on modern language features or modules for new functionality when no feasible alternative exists, as long as the new dependency does not break existing functionality on old plaforms.
+  * Test scripts may depend on arbitrary modules as long as the tests are skipped if the modules are not available.
+Effort should be taken to only use modules that are broadly available.

 All shell scripts should conform with [POSIX Issue 7 (2018 edition)](https://pubs.opengroup.org/onlinepubs/9699919799/) or later.